pappasam/pappasam.github.io/content/articles/coc-plugin.md

 - [coc.nvim==0.0.78](https://github.com/neoclide/coc.nvim) (might work on newer versions, but no promises)
 - Some knowledge of TypeScript might be helpful

-Finally, please disable any Python-specific coc plugins that you currently have installed (eg, [coc-jedi](https://github.com/pappasam/coc-jedi), etc).
+Finally, please disable any Python-specific coc extensions that you currently have installed ([coc-jedi](https://github.com/pappasam/coc-jedi), etc).

 ## Background